 Actions to support biodiversity conservation at the farm scale are supported by strong national and international commitments to preserving ecosystem, species, and genetic diversity.
-At the 1992 Earth Summit in Rio de Janeiro, world leaders agreed on a comprehensive strategy for sustainable development, which included the Convention on Biological Diversity.
+At the 1992 Earth Summit in Rio de Janeiro, world leaders agreed on a comprehensive strategy for sustainable development, which included the Convention on Biological Diversity (CBD).
 Canada was the first industrialized country to sign and ratify the Convention, which officially came into force in 1993.
 The Convention establishes three main goals: the conservation of biological diversity, the sustainable use of its components, and the fair and equitable sharing of the benefits from the use of genetic resources.
-There are presently 189 Parties (member states) to the Convention worldwide.
-In April 2002, the Parties committed to a target of achieving a significant reduction in the current rate of biodiversity loss at the global, regional, and national level by 2010.
+There are presently 196 Parties (member states) to the Convention worldwide, 168 of which are Signatories.
+The Strategic Plan for Biodiversity was revised and updated in 2010, with new targets.
+Target 7 states that by 2020, areas under agriculture, aquaculture and forestry are managed sustainably, ensuring conservation of biodiversity.